Princess Diana Remembered By Drew Barrymore With Sweet Throwback Photo

 Princess Diana left a lasting impression on Drew Barrymore.
-During an appearance on Jimmy Kimmel Live, the 43-year-old actress recalled the magical moment when she met the “People’s Princess” back in the early 1980s when she was just seven years old.
+During an appearance on Jimmy Kimmel Live, the 43-year-old actress recalled the magical moment when she met the “People’s Princess” back in the early 1980s when Drew was just 7-years-old.

-In a sweet segment on his ABC chatfest, late-night host Jimmy Kimmel surprised Barrymore with a throwback black and white photo of her handing Princess Diana a stuffed E.T. doll under the watchful eye of her godfather, E.T: The Extra-Terrestrial director, Steven Spielberg.
+In a sweet segment on his ABC chatfest, late-night host Jimmy Kimmel surprised Barrymore with a throwback black and white photo of her handing Princess Diana a stuffed E.T. doll under the watchful eye of her godfather, E.T: The Extra-Terrestrial director Steven Spielberg.

 Drew Barrymore played Gertie in the classic Spielberg flick, which was released in 1982 at the height of Princess Di fandom.
 The photo was taken at the Royal Charity Premiere of the hit movie in London, on Dec.
 9, 1982.
 In the photo, Drew appears to be mesmerized over meeting a real-life princess.